geeky-decoder/JavaConceptsCoding/Collections/src/Queue/README.md

 ## Deque
 - Extends Queue interface to allow double ended queues.
-- Operations can be performed at both Head & Tail
+- Operations can be performed at both Head & Tail.
 - Can work as LIFO & FIFO both.
 - If you want to have Stack use `ARRAYDEQUE`